Barracuda09/SATPI/README.md

 - <a href="http://www.raspberrypi.org">Raspberry Pi</a>
 - <a href="http://www.beagleboard.org">BeagleBone Black</a>
 - <a href="http://www.orangepi.org">Orange Pi One with armbian</a>
-- <a href="http://www.sundtek.co">Sundtek DVB-C/T/T2</a>
+- <a href="https://shop.sundtek.de">Sundtek DVB-C/T/T2</a>
 - <a href="http://www.satip.info/sites/satip/files/files/DSR41IP_GB.pdf">Schwaiger DSR41IP</a> - Thanks to Axel Hartmann for kindly suppling this to me
-- <a href="https://www.digitalbox.de/de_DE/HD-6i/490-1460-10080/">DIGITALBOX IMPERIAL HD 6i</a> - Thanks to <a href="http://www.apfutura.net/en">APfutura</a> for kindly suppling this to me
+- DIGITALBOX IMPERIAL HD 6i - Thanks to <a href="https://www.apfutura.com">APfutura</a> for kindly suppling this to me
 - Anysee-S2(LP) STV090x Multistandard
 - HMP-Combo DVB-T2/C
 - <a href="http://www.vuplus.de">VU+ Zero 4K with DVB-S2X Tuner</a>
-- <a href="http://www.vuplus.de/produkt_uno4k.php">VU+ Uno 4K with DVB-C FBC Tuner</a>
+- <a href="http://www.vuplus.de">VU+ Uno 4K with DVB-C FBC Tuner</a>
-- <a href="https://gigablue.de/products/">GigaBlue UHD Quad 4K with DVB-S2X FBC Tuner</a> - Thanks to <a href="https://store.impex-sat.de/">Impex-Sat GmbH & Co.
+- <a href="https://gigablue.de/produkte">GigaBlue UHD Quad 4K with DVB-S2X FBC Tuner</a> - Thanks to <a href="https://store.impex-sat.de">Impex-Sat GmbH & Co.
 KG</a> for kindly suppling this to me
-- <a href="https://gigablue.de/products/">GigaBlue Ultra SCR-LNB / 24 SCR - 2 Legacy UHD 4K LNB</a> - Thanks to <a href="https://store.impex-sat.de/">Impex-Sat GmbH & Co.
+- <a href="https://gigablue.de/produkte">GigaBlue Ultra SCR-LNB / 24 SCR - 2 Legacy UHD 4K LNB</a> - Thanks to <a href="https://store.impex-sat.de">Impex-Sat GmbH & Co.
 KG</a> for kindly suppling this to me
 - <a href="https://www.durasat.de/LNB/DUR-line/DUR-line-UK-124-Unicable-LNB.html">DUR-line UK 124 - Unicable LNB</a>

 Build